-Our mission is to keep a low cost rental facility so that the performing community in the area is able to work in a functional state of the art theatre, and do so affordably.
-To keep that mission alive we charge the lowest rent possible to keep the space financially realistic to small local companies.
-Most of our tenant companies are student cast or newly forming production companies.
-These companies return again and again, raising awareness of live theatre and the performing arts, whether as audience, performers, or technical crew.
+Our mission is to keep The Playhouse a low-cost rental facility so that the performing community in the area is able to work in a functional state-of-the-art theater and do so affordably.
+To keep that mission alive we charge the lowest rent possible to keep the space affordable for small local companies.
+Most of our tenant companies are student-cast or newly-forming production companies.
+These companies return again and again, raising awareness of live theater and the performing arts, whether as audience, performers, creative team or technical crew.

-The space has a special feeling as soon as any one walks in the door, and that special burst of amazement helps us build support.
-As our rental fees are very low, we keep a very thin margin between paying our ‘overhead’ and staying open.
-To help with the costs we operate a concession during productions and ask our companies to include a donation plea during their curtain speech and an acknowledgement in their performance program.
+The space has a special feeling, experienced as soon as any one walks in the door, and that special burst of amazement helps us build support.
+Since our rental fees are very low, we keep a very thin margin between paying our ‘overhead’ and staying open.
+To help with these costs we operate a concession during productions and ask our companies to include a donation plea during their curtain speech and an acknowledgement in their performance program.

 How do we keep our overhead so low?
 First, our staff is currently entirely volunteer.
 No salaries are paid to anyone in order to keep our rental fees as low as possible and stick to our mission.
-Our rent is below market thanks to the generosity of the owners of the property.
-Our operational overhead is a series of fixed costs that provide our renters and audiences with basic necessities - electricity, water, paper products, heat, cleaning supplies and services, alarm systems, lobby lighting and furnishings, trash collection and more.
-The theatre is often fully booked year-round.
+Our rent is below market rate thanks to the generosity of the owners of the property.
+Our operational overhead is a series of fixed costs that provide our renters and audiences with basic necessities, e.g. electricity, water, paper products, heat, cleaning supplies and services, alarm systems, lobby lighting and furnishings, trash collection and more.
+Our space is often fully booked year-round.
 These essential fixed costs are the core of our cost of doing business.
-During down times, as is occurring now during the pandemic, these costs go down, but are still bumping along month to month for services that do not stop even when the theatre stands sadly empty.
+During down times, as is occurring now during the pandemic, these costs go down, but are still bumping along month to month for services that do not stop even when the theater stands sadly empty.

-Our in-kind volunteers are local professionals who are hands on any theatrical space.
-We benefit from people who are willing to teach our tenants how to use the features of the modern light board, build scenic pieces that expand the performance space, add lighting capabilities and electrics to spaces around the stage, create improvements in our back stage dressing rooms and so much more.
+Our in-kind volunteers are local professionals who work hands-on in theatrical spaces around the Bay and beyond.
+We benefit from people who are willing to teach our tenants how to use the features of the modern light board, build scenic pieces that expand the performance space, add lighting capabilities and electrics to spaces around the stage, create improvements in our backstage dressing rooms and so much more.

-We have a theater space that offers all the necessary equipment that any theater production company, any audience, would come to expect.
-That includes the lighting ‘grid’, the space above where lighting is ‘hung’, known to us as ‘ the hang‘.
-The equipment that runs this lighting is new-to-us and a recent in kind donation from a bay area concert hall.
-This equipment, the ‘board’, is able to operate the new lighting instruments that modern theaters have come to expect whether they are aware of it or not.
+We have a theater space that offers all the necessary equipment that any theater company, any audience, would come to expect.
+That includes the lighting ‘grid’, the space above where lighting is ‘hung’, known to us as ‘the hang‘.
+The equipment that runs this lighting is new-to-us and a recent in-kind donation from a bay area concert hall.
+With this new light board, lighting designers are able to design and now operate the new lighting instruments that modern theater-goers have come to expect whether they are aware of it or not.
 Today’s lighting designers expect modern LED lighting and lights that refocus according to instruction from the board.
-These instruments are known as ‘movers’ and allow lighting designers to create an infinite number of scenic lighting for scenes with instruments that move, controlled from the new board.
+These instruments , known as ‘movers’, allow lighting designers to create an infinite number of scenic lighting for scenes with instruments that move, controlled from the new board.

-All this takes electricity.
+All this action takes electricity.
 We have improved our electrics many times over the years and continue to do so.
 The building is old, and not every outlet can power modern machines with a lot of electric ‘draw’.
-To help we have added power to dedicated circuits in the theatre so that companies can operate high end sound systems, follow spots, and potentially a strategically placed air conditioning for those hotter months.
-We continue to work towards building more capacity, upgraded lighting to keep up with modern theatrical systems, and we always will work towards staying up to date with modern technology.
+We have added power to dedicated circuits in the theater so that companies can operate high end sound systems, follow spots, and potentially a strategically placed air conditioning for those hotter months.
+We continue to work towards building more capacity, upgraded lighting to keep up with modern theatrical systems, and we always will work towards staying up-to-date with modern technology.

-Upgrades and change requires more cash than our basic operational budget can generally manage.
+Upgrades and changes require more money than our basic operational budget can generally manage.
 This is where our supporters come in.
-Cash donations and labor in-kind are highly desired.
-If you are a theatrical technical professional looking to work pro bono in your community, if you are a builder, electrician, plumber, painter, or interested in theatre advocacy, we welcome you to join us in our passion for The Playhouse In San Anselmo
+Cash donations and in-kind labor are highly desired.
+If you are a theatrical technical professional, a builder, an electrician, a plumber, a painter, or interested in theater advocacy, looking to work pro bono in your community, we welcome you to join us in our passion for The Playhouse In San Anselmo.

 Into the Future

-The theatre will always need help.
-Theatre always will.
-The creative arts are sponsored by societies throughout history and the same is true today.
+The theater will always need help.
+Theater always will.
+The creative arts have been sponsored by societies throughout history and the same is true today.
 Over the years we have improved many areas of the interior of the building and upgraded the technical equipment necessary to offer a modern theatrical experience to our renters.

-At the core of the Playhouse is a building.
-And that building is in need of some capital improvements to keep the walls from leaking and the building on its feet.
-The cost of building construction continues to rise, another fact of our world.
+At the core of The Playhouse is a building, and that building is in need of some capital improvements to keep the walls from leaking and the building on its feet.
+The cost of building construction continues to rise, another simple fact of our world.
 The deterioration of the exterior shingles, roofing, siding, windows and window frames, doorways and decks means expensive upkeep in order to operate the space into the next decade.
 We will certainly be in need of strong fundraising from those who care about the building as a majestic centerpiece of the community.
 The landlords have no plans to upgrade the building, and the cost of doing so, should they choose to do so, would certainly cause the rent we pay to increase.
-All things need repairs.
-To protect the Playhouse properly, and maintain its integrity as a performing arts center in the community, funds and in kind donations to provide supplies will certainly be on the pressing list of work to do.
+All things need repair and maintenance.
+To protect The Playhouse properly, and maintain its integrity as a performing arts center in the community, funds and in-kind donations to provide supplies will certainly be on the pressing list of work to do.